Whiskey-Whisky | Commonly Confused Words

 etymology

-• "Whiskey" with an e is commonly used for Irish and American spirits.
+• Whisky without an e is commonly used for spirits made in Scotland, Canada, and Japan.

 © 2025 Lithium Lab Pte Ltd